-Using ei Pulse by Linewize can transform your school's wellbeing and engagement initiatives from reactive to proactive.
+Using Linewize Pulse can transform your school's wellbeing and engagement initiatives from reactive to proactive.
 Students will become actively engaged in improving their wellbeing, and staff get leading indicators into wellbeing and sentiment, so they can be ahead of the curve.